 (A) The local agency shall not deny or dismiss any request for a state hearing.
 All requests shall be sent to the bureau of state hearings, in accordance with rule 5101:6-5-01 of the Administrative Code.

 (B) When a state hearing request is denied or dismissed, the individual and authorized representative shall be provided written notice describing the denial or dismissal, with a copy to the local agency.

 When a hearing request involves multiple issues, and when the appellant withdraws his or her request with regard to some but not all of the issues under appeal, notice of dismissal of the withdrawn appeals may be included in the JFS 04005 "State Hearing Decision" (rev. 3/2003) rather than provided via separate notice.

 When the hearing request involves one of the medical determination issues listed in paragraph (C)(2) of rule 5101:6-6-01 of the Administrative Code, a copy of the notice shall be sent to the appropriate medical determination unit.

-When the hearing request involves action or lack of action by a managed care plan, copies of the notice shall be sent to the managed care plan and to the unit within the Ohio department of job and family services (ODJFS) administering the medicaid managed care program.
+When the hearing request involves a managed care plan or "MyCare Ohio" plan, copies of the notice shall be sent to the managed care plan or "MyCare Ohio" plan and to the unit within the Ohio department of medicaid (ODM) administering the medicaid managed care programs .

 If the request indicates that proper notice was not received, the request shall be accepted and the issue of timeliness shall be determined as a preliminary matter at the hearing.